 2.Detail but not clutter

 Do not confuse the two.
 These examples show just how to get the look.
 The whole apartment is characterised by a sense of airiness, space and light.
 The idea of less clutter is shown in the beautiful hardwood flooring that you can get from True Hardwoods or similar, as well as the face brick/stone walls, high gloss cabinetry and mirrors next to the fireplace.
 Cosiness is introduced with a lovely thick rug, comfy furniture, silky cushions and clever lighting.
 If you would like to create a similar ambience in your own home, then it might be helpful to reach out to an electrician to work out the best possible lighting options for your space.
 Accordingly, for more information about how an electrician can help you to choose the best possible lighting for your home, head to: electricworkforceinc-il.biz/service-areas/oak-brook/.
 Ultimately though, an open floor plan home needs to have definition within the different zones.
 The open shelving allows various collections to be displayed but not in an overly filled way.

 Colour themes, schemes accents and dreams

 Subtle.
 Gently does it.
 This is what is really apparent in this example of high design.
-The use of subtle colours are often called “neutral”.
+The use of subtle colours is often called “neutral”.
 But neutral can equal boring.
 So, be careful in your selection.
-This home has used the stone like walls to accent the entire space as have many other homes.
+This home has used stone like walls to accent the entire space as have many other homes.
 Faux and stacked stone has become incredibly popular in recent years as they can add depth and texture to a wall with ease.
 Plus, this faux stone is often easy to install too, creating a quick and painless installation process.
 Blues and greys.
 Browns and light creamy yellows all give the home a natural flow in a subtle finish.
 The overall effect is of one room flowing into the other.
 Metal, mirrors and glass give strong accents.

 Thanks for reading!